Ergodic Risk Measures: Towards a Risk-Aware Foundation for Continual Reinforcement Learning: Risk Measures

-\end{definition} Nested risk measures are useful because they ensure time consistency.
-That is, the risk evaluation at earlier times is consistent with future evaluations.
+\end{definition} Nested risk measures are useful because they ensure time consistency, such that the risk evaluation at earlier times is consistent with future evaluations.
+In RL-based contexts, nested risk measures are also useful because they can induce Bellman-like recursions with appealing dynamic programming-like properties.
 One of the drawbacks of nested risk measures is that they are typically hard to interpret.
 We note that typically in the RL literature, the terms ‘dynamic risk measure’ and ‘nested risk measure’ are used interchangeably; however, formally speaking, dynamic risk measures need not be time-consistent, nor have the nested structure.\\

-\begin{definition}(Markov Risk Measure; adapted from \citet{Ruszczynski2010-sm}) Let \((\Omega, \mathcal{F}, \mathbb{P})\) denote a probability space, and let \(\{S_t\}_{t=0}^N\) denote a Markov process where each state, \(S_t : \Omega \to \mathcal{S}\), takes values in a measurable state-space \((\mathcal{S}, \mathcal{B}(\mathcal{S}))\), such that \(\mathcal{F}_t \doteq \sigma(S_0,\ldots,S_t)\).
+\begin{definition}[Markov Risk Measure; adapted from \citet{Ruszczynski2010-sm}] Let \((\Omega, \mathcal{F}, \mathbb{P})\) denote a probability space, and let \(\{S_t\}_{t=0}^N\) denote a Markov process where each state, \(S_t : \Omega \to \mathcal{S}\), takes values in a measurable state-space, \((\mathcal{S}, \mathcal{B}(\mathcal{S}))\), such that \(\mathcal{F}_t \doteq \sigma(S_0,\ldots,S_t)\).
 Here, \(\mathcal{B}(\mathcal{S})\) denotes the Borel \(\sigma\)-algebra on \(\mathcal{S}\).
 A one-step conditional risk measure, \(\rho_t : L^\infty(\mathcal{F}_{t+1}) \to L^\infty(\mathcal{F}_t)\), is called a Markov risk measure if, for every \(X \in L^\infty(\mathcal{F}_{t+1})\), the risk assessment satisfies \(\rho_t(X) \in L^\infty(\sigma(S_t))\), where \(\sigma(S_t) \subseteq \sigma(S_0,\ldots,S_t) = \mathcal{F}_t\).
 That is, the risk assessment \(\rho_t(X)\) is \(\sigma(S_t)\)-measurable, such that it only depends on the current state, \(S_t\). \end{definition} Markov risk measures are useful because they enforce a one-step time dependence structure that makes them compatible with MDP-based RL solution methods.
 From a risk perspective, this means that the assessment of risk at each time step only depends on the information available at that time step, rather than the entire history of past information.
 Note that in an MDP setting (as opposed to the simpler Markov process described in Definition \ref{defn_markov}), the ‘state’ can be characterized as a state-action pair.
 That is, \(\rho_t(X) \in L^\infty(\sigma(S_t, A_t))\) for some \(A_t\) in a measurable action-space, \(\mathcal{A}\).